katebrich/command_line_parser/README.md

 This is a C#/.NET API for parsing commands.
 Its strengths are extensibility, ease of use and clarity.
 The code is self-explanatory and well-commented, so there is no need for additional documentation.
 Firstly, take a look at the Examples directory to see the usage.

-This project was created for university course Recommended Programming Practices.
+This project was created for university course **Recommended Programming Practices**.
 We worked in teams of two.
 **The reviews and unit tests were written by other students!** In return, we created the tests and wrote the reviews for them.

 The code should be easy to navigate, since all classes and methods are documented.
 In addition, a general scheme of functionality is included in *CommandLineParser/Examples/Program.cs* and a similar explanation of parsing methods can be found in *CommandLineParser/CommandLineParser/Parser.cs*.
 Graphical versions of these schemes are included in *api_presentation.pdf* and *progress_presentation.pdf*.